mhmohona/Deep-Reinforcement-Learning-Nanodegree-Program-Phase-3/FAQs/p1_navigation.md

+# Project One: Navigation

-**Q1: Though, I do not make progress enough but from curiosity I want to know, Is it possible to do the projects in google colab?**
+**Q1:** Though, I do not make progress enough but from curiosity I want to know, Is it possible to do the projects in google colab?

 *Ajit Kale:* I have written this a year ago, ask if something is not coherent today - [Reinforcement Learning on google colab](https://medium.com/@kaleajit27/reinforcement-learning-on-google-colab-9cb2e1ef51e)

+---

-**Q2: Do we need C++ for this project?**
+**Q2:** Do we need C++ for this project?

 *Sabrina Palis:* I was a bit confused about it too, because we were prompted to learn C++ at the beginning of the lessons of part 2.
 I checked the project submission requirements: "The code is written in PyTorch and Python 3." :sweat_smile:

+---

 **Q3: Is anyone else having trouble setting up the environment?
 I'm running Win 10 x64, and I keep getting "No module named unityagents" when trying to run the python code.
 I've uninstalled and reinstalled Anaconda and gone through all the instructions over and over again and can't get it working.
 Any ideas would be appreciated.**

 *MSJose:* I've always used from unityagents import UnityEnvironment.
 Running unityagents==0.4.0 on Ubuntu 18.04.2 LTS.
 If it's running properly on your env, I guess it's OK.
 Also, mlagents==0.9.0 and mlagents-envs==0.9.0

+---

-**Q4: hello every one  i have error between pyhton API and Unity API " The API number is not compatible between Unity and python.
+**Q4:** I have error between pyhton API and Unity API " The API number is not compatible between Unity and python.
 Python API : API-9, Unity API : API-4. " this message appears after opening unity for few seconds any clue how to solve it ??
-PS using ubuntu 16**
+PS using ubuntu 16

 *MSJose:* I am running Unity-2018.2.3f1.
 Here are what I have on my local Ubuntu 18.04.3 LTS setup.